learn-co-curriculum/dsc-nlp-and-word-vectorization/README.md

 ### Stemming, Lemmatization, and Stop Words

 Sometimes, depending on the task, it may be best to leave "run" and "runs" as different tokens.
 However, this often is not the case--especially with smaller datasets.
-NLP methods such as **_Stemming_** and **_Lemmatization_** help us deal with problem, where we reduce each word token down to its root word.
+NLP methods such as **_Stemming_** and **_Lemmatization_** help us deal with this problem, where we reduce each word token down to its root word.
 For cases such as "run", "runs", "running" and "ran", they are more similar than different--we may want our algorithm to treat these as the same word, "run".

 **_Stemming_** accomplishes this by removing the ends of words where the end signals some sort of derivational change to the word.
 For instance, we know that adding an 's' to the end of a word makes it plural--a stemming algorithm given the word "cats" would return "cat".
 Note that stems do not have to make sense as actual English words.
 For example, "ponies" would be reduced to "poni", not "pony".
 Stemming is a more crude, heuristic process that contains rule sets that tells the algorithm how to stem each word, and what it should be stemmed to.
 The process is more crude than lemmatization, but it's also easier to implement.
 For instance, take a look at this example subset of stemming rules from the [Stanford NLP Group](https://nlp.stanford.edu/IR-book/html/htmledition/stemming-and-lemmatization-1.html):

 <img src='stemming.png'>

-**_Lemmatization_** accomplishes pretty much the same thing as stemming, but does it in a more complex way, by examining the **_morphology_** of words and attempting to reduce each word to it's most basic form, or **_lemma_**.
+**_Lemmatization_** accomplishes pretty much the same thing as stemming, but does it in a more complex way, by examining the **_morphology_** of words and attempting to reduce each word to its most basic form, or **_lemma_**.
 Note that the results here often end up a bit different than stemming.
 See the following table for an example of the differences in results:

 |   Word   |  Stem | Lemma |
 |:--------:|:-----:|:-----:|